 A long time ago in a furry fandom which seems very far away.
 There was a comic called “Albedo” by Steve Gallacci which talked about animals in a far off universe dealing with political issues and intrigue.

-Read on if you want to know more of the technical details as to why I have to do this.
+Read on if you want to know more of the technical details as to why we have to do this.
+Read the FAQ if you want to know more about what this site is.